harness/developer-hub/docs/internal-developer-portal/flows/create-workflows-without-idp-stage.md

 ## Goal

-This will help you setup a Workflow in IDP which automates GitHub Repo Onboarding for users.
+This tutorial will help you create an IDP Self Service Workflow which automates GitHub Repo Onboarding for users.
+This is also an example to demonstrate that you can build IDP Flows by using Backstage Scaffolder actions and without using Harness pipelines.
+This however, is not our recommended approach as we recommend using a Harness pipeline to leverage features like Access Control and Governence.

 ## Pre-requisite